Why Mosquito Problems Peak in July for Wilmington-Area Homes

 • Dense vegetation

-• Moist shaded areas around the property
+• Moist, shaded areas around the property

-Why Waiting Until July Makes Mosquito Control More Difficult
+Waiting Until July Makes Control Harder

 • Populations are already well established

-• Multiple breeding cycles have occurred
+• Multiple breeding cycles have already occurred

 • Adult mosquitoes are widespread

-Professional mosquito treatment in Wilmington, NC is typically most effective when started before mosquito populations reach their peak.
+At that point, reducing mosquito pressure is a bigger job than preventing it would have been earlier in the season.
+Professional mosquito treatment in Wilmington, NC is typically most effective when it starts before populations reach their peak.

 How to Reduce Mosquito Breeding Around Your Home

-Focus on these preventative measures:
+Focus on these steps:

 • Empty containers that collect rainwater after storms